Built Environment 2

 Deliverables

-ArcGIS Community Analyst is a browser-based mapping app that applies GIS technology to extensive demographic, consumer spending, and business data, allowing you to map locations, perform analysis, and create reports and infographics.
+ArcGIS Business Analyst is a browser-based mapping app that applies GIS technology to extensive demographic, consumer spending, and business data, allowing you to map locations, perform analysis, and create reports and infographics.
 Esri updates the data periodically so that you have access to the most current and accurate data.

 We are Analysts: As analysts, we are trying to determine whether proximity to park areas has an impact on the health status of the residents.